gelnior/newebe/README.rst

 Growth of web applications has been a huge improvement for social sharing and collaborative work.
 Unfortunately, to enjoy these new tools, we have traded our privacy.
-Newebe aims to solve this problem by providing social applications you host at your home and that connect directly to your contacts.
+Newebe aims to solve this problem by providing a social platform you host at your home and that connect directly to your contacts.

 Dependencies
 ============